-A Telecom management group is saying, Telecommunications are continuously changing, and so are the infrastructures they ride on.
+Telecom management group says Telecommunications are continuously changing, and so are the infrastructures they ride on.
 The newest generation in cellular technology is 5G.
-It may be still in its infancy stages right now, but soon enough it will impact your business in a significant way.
+It may still be in its infancy, but soon enough, it will impact your business significantly.

 Currently, cellular networks can’t always handle all of the data needs of a particular company representative.
-A business that has a cumbersome internet-based platform on which both internal and external operations are accomplished may have a hard time working efficiently in environments where only cellular networks are found.
-We often find ourselves waiting until we can get back to the office or at a wireless hotspot to access data hog files or multimedia.
+We often find ourselves waiting until we can get back to the office or a wireless hotspot to access data hog files or multimedia.
+A business with a cumbersome internet-based platform on which internal and external operations are accomplished may have difficulty working efficiently in environments where only cellular networks are found.

 With 5G, any data can be accessed from anywhere 5G is found with incredible upload and download rates.
-This improved speed and capacity mean business developers, PR reps, or individuals that rely heavily on their technology such as real estate agents, or consultants, can work wherever they need to, whether it be in traditional office environments, on the road, or while meeting with clients.
+This improved speed and capacity mean business developers, PR reps, or individuals who rely heavily on their technology, such as real estate agents or consultants, can work wherever they need to, whether in traditional office environments or on the road while meeting with clients.

 5G works differently than previous methods.
 It uses a cloud-based network slicing approach to cellular data.
-Companies that need more data have the option of paying their carrier a bit more for a larger slice of the pie.
-This pay for more method significantly decreases response time from seconds to milliseconds.
+Companies that need more data can pay their carrier a bit more for a larger slice of the pie.
+This pay-for-more method significantly decreases response time from seconds to milliseconds.
 Downloads that take minutes will only take seconds.

 The consequences are also significant for technology manufacturers specializing in the Internet of Things (IoT).
-Smart appliances can get a whole lot smarter and communicate in faster, more complex ways thanks to the robust nature of 5G.
+Smart appliances can get smarter and communicate faster in more complex ways, thanks to the robust nature of 5G.
 Currently, about 8 billion devices are connected to IoT.
-These numbers will more than double in just a few years thanks to 5G.
+These numbers will double in just a few years, thanks to 5G.

-For retailers, 5G will significantly increase a company’s ability to market their product or service.
-Customers will experience lightning fast load speeds for retailer websites, and the nature of those websites can become much more data consuming and complicated with virtually no obstruction encountered by the customer user.
-Retailers can create a more interactive experience for the customer that makes online shopping incredibly simple, fast, and frustration free.
+For retailers, 5G will significantly increase a company’s ability to market its product or service.
+Customers will experience lightning-fast load speeds for retailer websites.
+Those websites’ nature can become much more data-consuming and complicated with virtually no obstruction encountered by the customer.
+Retailers can create a more interactive experience for the customer, making online shopping incredibly simple, fast, and frustration-free.

-Because it works on a different frequency than 4G, the switch to 5G will be costly, cumbersome, and slow going.
+Because it works on a different frequency than 4G, the switch to 5G will be costly, cumbersome, and slow.
 While your business is waiting for 5G infrastructure to come to your area, you can begin preparing by educating your company on the nature of 5G.
-Work with 5G consultants to get your business ready to make the jump, and kick off operations in a 5G world as soon as it becomes available.
-5G will also improve the way we use telecom expense management as well, helping any growing business.
+Work with 5G consultants to get your business ready to make the jump and kick off operations in a 5G world as soon as it becomes available.
+5G will also improve how we use telecom expense management and help any growing business.